 9. Practice active listening

 Kavita says when a couple is struggling to communicate in a relationship to must prioritize active listening.
 Besides giving each other the space to talk openly, both partners must listen attentively when the other is speaking.
+By listening better to your partner, you’re indicating that what they say is important to you.

 If during this discourse, you hear something that you would like to respond to, make a mental note and clarify when it’s your turn.
 Soak in your partner’s body language, expressions, gestures, along with their words, to get a true sense of what they’re feeling and trying to convey.